Xavier vs. Houston College Basketball Predictions & Picks - December 1

 Xavier vs. Houston Predictions & Picks: Spread, Total - December 1

-Friday's contest that pits the No. 6 Houston Cougars (7-0) against the Xavier Musketeers (4-3) at Cintas Center has a projected final score of 69-66 (based on our computer prediction) in favor of Houston, who we project as a slight favorite in this matchup.
-Tipoff is at 6:30 PM on December 1.
+Friday's game between the No. 6 Houston Cougars (7-0) and Xavier Musketeers (4-3) going head-to-head at Cintas Center has a projected final score of 70-65 (based on our computer prediction) in favor of Cougars, who is listed as a slight favorite by our model.
+The game will start at 6:30 PM ET on December 1.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!